svsticky/sadserver/README.md

 consist of tasks.
 This is the playbook that sets up an entire server that hosts all the applications Sticky self-hosts.
 This playbook is completely idempotent, which means it can be run multiple times on the same server without any unintended consequences.
+You can't deploy this playbook on a host without [bootstrapping] it first.
 Our other playbooks are stored in `ansible/playbooks/`.
 These are more specific and consist of not necessarily idempotent tasks.
 These are used to e.g. create a new admin user in Koala, and to restart Koala or nginx.

 #### Templates